owenps/owenps.github.io/owensmith/content/blog/building-the-life-you-want.md

 > "I want to be on my phone for <1hr a day"

 vs.
-> "I am someone who is deliberate about their phone usage".
+> "I am someone who is deliberate about their phone usage"

 Goals are still great.
-They are things we write down and check occassionally.
+They are a compass, something we check occasionally to ensure we are moving in the right direction.
-Our identity is something we carry with us each day.
+Our identity shapes the decisions we make, it is something we carry with us each day.

 ## The only bar is consistency, not perfection